Nie Xiaoqian: Laolao

-Laolao is hidden within the crumbling Lanre Temple.
+Laolao is hidden within the crumbling Lanruo Temple.
 A consummate deceiver, she adopts the guise of an aged crone yet wields formidable magic and retains the savage nature of a Yaksha.
 Laolao instructs Nie Xiaoqian to entice the scholar Ning Caichen, but the scheme fails when Ning sees through the ruse and stands firm.
 Laolao then attacks him herself, yet is wounded by the Taoist Yan Chixia's magic vessel and manages to escape only after crashing accidentally into a lattice window.
 Ning Caichen later takes Nie Xiaoqian's ashes back to her native soil for re-burial, provoking Laolao's wrath.
 She pursues him to the Ning household, intent on revenge.
 In the climactic encounter, Laolao reveals her yaksha form and launches an assault, but the magic pouch that Yan Chixia had planted earlier activates: the moment she touches it, she is sucked inside, sealed, and destroyed.

 Setting

-The principal setting of the story is Lanre Temple; the text situates it in open country north of the prefectural seat of Jinhua.
+The principal setting of the story is Lanruo Temple; the text situates it in open country north of the prefectural seat of Jinhua.

-The term "Lanre" comes from the Sanskrit "aranya", which first meant "quiet forest" and later came to denote a Buddhist monastery.In several stories within Strange Tales, Pu uses "lanre" in this generic sense.
-In the original text, therefore, "Lanre Temple" signifies simply "a secluded temple", not a unique proper name.
+The term "Lanruo" comes from the Sanskrit "aranya", which first meant "quiet forest" and later came to denote a Buddhist monastery.In several stories within Strange Tales, Pu uses "lanruo" in this generic sense.
+In the original text, therefore, "Lanruo Temple" signifies simply "a secluded temple", not a unique proper name.